kai-z99/RaytracingPlayground/README.md

 <img src="Images/1kggx.png" alt="GGX Render" width="350"/>
 <img src="Images/1klambert.png" alt="Lambert Render" width="350"/>

 - Above is when we use importance sampling, below is naive cosine sampling.
 Both images are rendered with 1000 samples per pixel.
-  - Similarly for diffuse objects, use the correct importance sampling for proper convergence.
+  - Similarly for other BRDFs, use the correct importance sampling for proper convergence.